Jessica Meuse

 Jessica Rose Meuse (born October 19, 1990), also known as Jess Meuse, is an American singer-songwriter from Slapout, Alabama.
-After spending several years as an unsigned musician, she finished in fourth place on the thirteenth season of American Idol.
-Her debut album, What's So Hard About Bein' a Man, was self-released in 2011, three years before she gained national exposure on reality television.
+After several years of performing as an unsigned musician, she finished in fourth place on the 13th season of American Idol.
+Her debut album, What's So Hard About Bein' a Man, was self-released in 2011, three years before she received national exposure on reality television.
 While competing on American Idol, she became the first person in the history of the series to perform an original song during the finals.
 Her second album, Halfhearted, was released on August 3, 2018, through Warrior Records.

 Early life and education

-Meuse was born in Round Rock, Texas, on October 19, 1990, to Charles Edward and Sheila Arlene (Strobel) Meuse.
-Her mother's government job led to the family moving several times when Meuse was a child.
+Meuse was born in Round Rock, Texas on October 19, 1990, to Charles Edward and Sheila Arlene (Strobel) Meuse.
+Her mother's government job led to the family moving several times when she was a child.
 As a way to be more outgoing as a pre-teen, she recorded CDs and gave them to friends.
-While living in Zephyrhills, Florida in 2002, she attended St. Anthony Catholic School in nearby San Antonio, Florida.
-It was there, at the school's talent show, that she acknowledges performing publicly for the first time.
+While living in Zephyrhills, Florida in 2002, she attended St. Anthony Catholic School in nearby San Antonio, Florida, to the northwest.

+Jessica Meuse said she performed publicly for the first time at a talent show at the school.
 When she was in the seventh grade, she moved to Slapout, Alabama, where she joined the Montgomery Youth Orchestra, eventually becoming principal second violin.
-She also played shows of her own at various festivals, fundraisers, schools, and public events.
-In addition to the violin, she plays both guitar and piano.

-She attended Auburn University at Montgomery, where she majored in liberal arts.
+She played solo shows at various festivals, fundraisers, schools, and public events.
+In addition to the violin, she plays guitar and piano.
+She attended Auburn University at Montgomery in Montgomery, Alabama where she majored in liberal arts.

 Musical influences

-Meuse states she is, "influenced by virtually every genre of music."
-More specifically though, she has called her style "a blend of southern rock with alternative and rock n’ roll."
-Mary Colurso of AL.com has described it as "rock...infused with country and metal."
+Meuse says she is "influenced by virtually every genre of music."
+Specifically, she has called her style "a blend of southern rock with alternative and rock n’ roll."
+Mary Colurso of AL.com said it is "rock...infused with country and metal."
 Meuse's musical influences include Coldplay, Miranda Lambert, Creedence Clearwater Revival, Stevie Nicks, Death Cab for Cutie, Bruno Mars, and Shinedown.

 Music career

 Career beginnings and What's So Hard About Bein' a Man (2008–2014)

-Meuse began writing music at age eighteen.
+Meuse began writing music at 18.
 Her first song was called "What's So Hard About Bein' a Man".
-She went on to self-release a CD by the same name in 2011 and had already written around sixty original songs by the time of her American Idol audition.
+She self-released a CD with the same name in 2011 and had written around 60 original songs by the time of her American Idol audition.

-In October 2010, Meuse won the Stars of Alabama Artist Showcase, a statewide music competition that was judged by professionals from Montgomery, Atlanta and Nashville.
+In October 2010, Meuse won the Stars of Alabama Artist Showcase, a statewide music competition which was judged by professionals from Montgomery, Alabama; Atlanta, and Nashville.
 In October 2013, Meuse was featured by the Alabama Media Group in the Birmingham Sessions, an online showcase for musicians around the Birmingham, Alabama area.
 She auditioned for The Voice before her American Idol run, but did not pass the initial blind audition.